gdaverdin/bioinfo/Lab-1-:-Bacterial-Genome-Asembly.md

     head ERR632095_1.fastq

 Now let's look at these reads more objectively using FASTQC.
 We are looking for any widespread issues of adapter contamination or poor sequence quality.
-There will always be some, but less is better.
+There will usually be some, but less is better.

 https://wiki.gacrc.uga.edu/wiki/FastQC